pauleveritt/sourceNodes-bug-11151/README.md

-# Recreate sourceNodes mapping Issue
+# Recreate ``mapping`` Issue

+Doing forward/backwards references as instructed means content authors have to delete caches frequently.

+## Steps

 This repo is to reproduce the [reported issue](https://github.com/gatsbyjs/gatsby/issues/11151).